libery/automerge-client-server/README.md

 # Issues

--  Unsubscribe does not work currently
+-  Re-subscribe after unsubscribe does not work currently

 # Questions